Arty-Facts/cgip_gan_2023/eveuation.md

-can you give me an extensive summery of Modified Inception Score (m-IS).
-In the summary you should state the year a metric was introduced, the basic idea, where it can be used, the formula for the caculation, why its good, and what is the limitation of the metric and add some history of the metric.
-Can you provide the arxiv.org links in the text if you find any?

-can you present this in  a script window so that i can copy it . use markdown format and use latex for math

 # Adversarial Accuracy and Adversarial Divergence

 - **Adversarial Accuracy** is a metric for evaluating the robustness of a machine learning model to adversarial attacks.
 The exact year of introduction is challenging to pinpoint as it has naturally evolved with the emergence of adversarial attacks and the corresponding need for evaluating model robustness.